 - Peak foliage: Mid-October to mid-November

-Deciduous trees mix with evergreen redwoods in Humboldt Redwood State Park, offering you a shot to take in fall color in a perennially magnificent setting.
+Deciduous trees mix with evergreen redwoods in Humboldt Redwoods State Park, offering you a shot to take in fall color in a perennially magnificent setting.
 Hike along the Eel River to take in beautiful shades of yellow and gold, drive the Avenue of the Giants, and look out for dogwoods, black oaks, and big-leaf maple trees among the redwoods.

 This is one of the best places for leaf-peeping in California if you’re not big on hiking as there are several alternate ways to see foliage that don’t involve hiking boots.
 You can take a gondola ride through the treetops, take a train ride on a historic railway “speeder car,” or even see the area on horseback.